kolypto/learning-and-playground/rust/README.md

 // Define a module.
-// A module groups related definitions together. mod back_office {
+// A module groups related definitions together.
+//
+// The code can be in back_office.rs mod back_office {
     // All items are private by default.
     // So, if you want to make an item private, you put it in a module.
     // That is, Rust is hiding inner implementation details by default.

-    // Items in a parent module can't use the private items inside child modules.
+    // Items in a parent module can't use the private items inside child modules:
-    // However, items in child modules can use the items in their ancestor modules.
-    // This is because child modules wrap and hide their implementation details,
+    // child modules are *implementation details* of the parent; parents can't see them.
+    //
-    // but child modules can see the context in which they are defined.
+    // However, child modules know the context they're defined in:
+    // e.g. they can use public methods and definitions of the parent.
+    //
+    // Also, if the child has made something `pub`, then the parent could use it.
+    //
+    // ❗ So, every definition flows inward, but only `pub` definitions flow outward.

     // Making a module public doesn't make the items public.
     // Every exported item must be marked with `pub` as well.